 Frequently Asked Questions

-What kind of computer is recommended for incoming freshmen?
+What kind of computer is recommended for incoming first-year students?

 We do not require you to bring a desktop computer or laptop.
 However, any type of mobile PC would be the best so you can take your device to class (or anywhere else you want to take it).
-A PC is suggested because most of the computers in the department are PCs, and CS&IS registered students can get most MS software systems for free through the CS&IS Microsoft Imagine initiative.
+A PC is suggested because most of the computers in the department are PCs, and CS and IS registered students can get most MS software systems for free through the CS and IS Microsoft Imagine initiative.

 - If you will carry the laptop around all the time, then we recommend something smaller and lighter.

 - If you will mainly keep it in the room and watch movies on it, then we recommend something with a larger screen.

 - If you are interested in computer gaming, then we recommend a more powerful "desktop replacement" specialized gaming laptop (for example, Alienware), which will be more costly.

 - We recommend Dell computers.
 The brand is quite reliable and Bradley University has a relationship with Dell.